pedrosecchi67/LovelacePM/README.md

 1. For Euler flow over a sphere with stream flowing from pole to pole equal to 3/2 times its azimuthal polar coordinate;
 2. For Euler flow over a cilynder: tangential velocity equal to 2 times the sine of its polar coordinate;
 3. For Euler flow over an $$AR=20$$ NACA-0012 wing: a pressure distribution as in Maskew, B.: "Prediction of Subsonic Aerodynamic Characteristics: A Case for Low Order Panel Methods".
 Journal of Aircraft, Feb.
-1982, pp 157-153.
+1982, pp 157-153;
+4. For Euler flow on a rotating NACA 0012 wing with free wake model: NASA Technical Memorandum 101024: Ashby, D., Dudley, M.: "Development and Validation of an Advanced Low Order Panel Method".
+Ames Research Center, Moffett Field, California, Oct.
+1988.

 ### Code conventions